Diuris amplissima

-Diuris amplissima, commonly called the giant donkey orchid is a species of orchid that is endemic to the south-west of Western Australia.
+Diuris amplissima, commonly known as giant donkey orchid, is a species of orchid that is endemic to the south-west of Western Australia.
 It is a rare species and the largest Diuris in Western Australia.
 It has two or three leaves at its base and up to seven purple and dull yellowish-brown flowers on a tall flowering stem.

 Description

 Diuris amplissima is a tuberous, perennial herb, usually growing to a height of 400-900 mm with two or three leaves emerging at the base, each leaf 100-220 mm long and 10-20 mm wide.
 There are between three and seven purple and dull yellowish-brown flowers 40-60 mm long and 35-45 mm wide.
 The dorsal sepal is erect, 12-15 mm long and 16-23 mm wide and oval to kidney-shaped (wider than long).
 The lateral sepals are linear to sword-shaped, green with purplish marks, 18-28 mm long, 3-4.5 mm wide, turned downwards and usually parallel to each other.
 The petals are more or less erect with an elliptic to oval blade 18-30 mm long and 12-15 mm wide on a purplish-brown stalk 5-7 mm long.
 The labellum is 12-16 mm long and has three lobes.
 The centre lobe is wedge-shaped, 10-14 mm long, 10-12 mm wide and the side lobes are asymmetric egg-shaped, 10-15 mm long and 5-8 mm wide with wavy or crinkled edges.
 There is a ridge-like callus 2-3 mm in the mid-line of the base of the labellum.
 Flowering occurs from September to November.